xosmig/CG/Lectures/Lecture7/README.md

 5. Send me a screenshot of your results at mischapanin@gmail.com along with your code.
 6. The e-mail should have the following topic: __HSE.CG.<your_name>.<your_last_name>.HW7__

+P.S.
+I recommend using a low-curvature mesh for this shader.
+A simple quad should be perfect for that.

 **Bonus points:**
 +10% for cone mapping
 +10% for soft self-shadowing